red-anaaru/dtrace-scripts/dtrace-setup-instructions.md

   ```

 When the error code is returned by the system call, the live kernel dump will be captured in the `livedumps` folder and dtrace will exit.
 But leave the machine as is, so that the kernel dump collection can complete.
 Depending on the RAM size, it might take ~10-15 minutes to complete.

+Look in `%SystemDrive%\livedumps` for the kernel dump file.
+And it should be few GBs in size.